ebouchut/ebouchut.github.io/content/post/2017-02-12-my_bookmarking_workflow.md

 * Use the tags you would use the most **intuitively** to **search** for the link you are tagging.
 Indeed those are the ones you will use in the end when you do not rembember all the super extra consise and to the point tags you took so long to find.
-I'm not saying that it is worthless to search for an tag, you will need to do that at first, but keep in mind the goal of a tag is to be used to search for and find a link quickly.
+I'm not saying that it is worthless to search for a tag, you will need to do that at first, but keep in mind the goal of a tag is to be used to search for and find a link quickly.